cdlib/eschol-ui/README.md

 ### Naming Styles

 CSS selectors in this UI library are named using the [BEM method](https://css-tricks.com/bem-101).
 With BEM, CSS selectors are written as classes and named as blocks, elements, and modifiers.
-Components and objects always have a block, while elements and modifiers may be optional.
+In the UI library, components and objects always feature a BEM block, while BEM elements and modifiers may be optional.

-In this UI library, the block is named after the object, component, or utility and is prepended with either a `-c`, `-o`, or `-u` to designate it as such.
+In the UI library, the block is named after the object, component, or utility and is prepended with either a `-c`, `-o`, or `-u` to designate it as such.

 Here is a plain example of a component named "flower" with BEM: